 Super-Sub: After three weeks in a second-grade classroom for a teacher on maternity leave, one student asked, “When is Mrs. M. coming back?”
 I said, “Not for another 7 weeks.”
 The student replied, “It takes that long to have a baby?”

 It’s clear that this Super-Sub is doing great work — students and teachers are working and learning together, and that is the goal for every day in every classroom!
 Now that we’ve checked in with one Super-Sub, we hope this inspires us all to thank a substitute teacher tomorrow!

 Super-Subs, we honor your work and send our gratitude for answering the calls to classrooms across the country every single day of the school year but especially over the last years as we all managed the COVID-19 pandemic.
 We appreciate you!

-If you’re a Super-Sub looking to be even better at what you do or to become a Super-Sub yourself, we recommend exploring Teaching Channel’s STEP: Substitute Teacher Entry Program!
+If you’re a Super-Sub looking to be even better at what you do or to become a Super-Sub yourself, we recommend exploring Teaching Channel’s EQUIP Program: Specialized Training for Substitute Teachers!